x-extends/vxe-table/README.en.md

 ### CDN

-It is not recommended to use the public CDN address for production, because the connection may fail at any time, causing the project to hang up;
+Remember to lock the version number in CDN mode to avoid being affected by incompatible updates
-Remember to lock the version number by using CDN to avoid being affected by incompatible updates.
+***It is not recommended to use the CDN address of a third party for production, as the connection may fail at any time***

 ```HTML
 <!-- Style -->